IEC 60906-1: Brazilian NBR 14136 standard

+Paraguay

+In November 2022, the National Institute of Technology, Standardization, and Metrology (INTN) of Paraguay adopted the IEC standard as national standard PNA-IEC 60906-1.
+Initially its application is voluntary, but it is planned to make it mandatory at some point in the future.
+Like South Africa, Paraguay adopted the IEC standard without any changes, hence there is only one size of sockets and plugs rated for 16 A and sockets must have shutters for the live and neutral pins.

+As of March 2025, there is no indication that sockets of this type are commonly installed in Paraguay.

 Possibility of acceptance in European Union

-In the 1990s the EU requested CENELEC to devise a harmonised plug and socket system for Europe.
+In the 1990s the EU requested CENELEC to devise a harmonized plug and socket system for Europe.
 In 1995 that attempt was abandoned as it was not possible for CENELEC delegates to agree an acceptable solution, CENELEC forecast that converting European households, offices and factories to a common standard would cost about $125 billion.

 In response to a suggestion that the European Commission introduce a common system across the whole of the EU, the commission's Regulatory Fitness and Performance (REFIT) programme issued recommendations in 2017.
 REFIT found that "the harmonisation of plug and socket outlet systems in Europe, by introducing changes in national wiring legislations (would have) important transitional periods (above 75 years)", and that the cost to "replace the old socket-outlets (and the corresponding plugs of the appliances being used)" was estimated at 100 billion Euro, "generating a huge environmental impact, producing some 700 000 tons of electrical waste".
-REFIT does not recommend harmonising the plugs and socket-outlet systems in Europe.
+REFIT does not recommend harmonizing the plugs and socket-outlet systems in Europe.

 Comparison with traditional systems

-Modern injection moulding technology enables robust and safe plugs to be smaller than the Schuko and BS 1363 systems, which were designed in the early and mid 20th century respectively.
+Modern injection moulding technology enables robust and safe plugs to be smaller than the Schuko and BS 1363 systems, which were designed in the early- and mid-20th century respectively.

 BS 1363

-The IEC 60906-1 and BS 1363 systems have some common safety features in that plugs and sockets are polarised, and that sockets are required to have shutters for the line and neutral pins.
+The IEC 60906-1 and BS 1363 systems have some common safety features in that plugs and sockets are polarised, and that sockets are required to have shutters for the live and neutral pins.
 The IEC 60906-1 plugs are rated for up to 16 amperes, while the BS 1363 plugs—which are larger—are rated for 13 amperes.
 The unfused IEC 60906-1 is incompatible with UK law which requires an appropriately-rated fuse in the plug to protect the attached flexible cord.